muratk3n/thirdwave/en/README.md

 "@juliaoftoronto

-The airline industry says flyingAirplane is almost zero risk in #covid19.
+The airline industry says flying is almost zero risk in #covid19..
 The researchers studying the spread of the disease on airplanes say something different"

 [Link](https://twitter.com/juliaoftoronto/status/1327267117524193282)